-'BLUE CARD' CONCUSSION PROCESS:
+'BLUE CARD' CONCUSSION PROCESS

-1 Referee or medical professional recognises a potential concussion event
+- 1. Referee or Medical professional recognises a potential concussion event - 2.
+Referee then signals the Blue Card to the player - 3.
+Visual cue to all watching -> Concussion or suspected concussion

-- Referee then signals the Blue Card to the player - ✓ Visual cue to all watching → concussion or suspected concussion - 4.
-Player is permanently removed from the field of play - Player is logged onto the Club or School's submitted Team Sheet as a concussion - Referee to submit Blue Card report to the Provincial Rugby Union - Referee, Coach, Team management, Player, Parent or Family member logs the Blue Card onto the SA Rugby Online software https://bluecard.footprintapp.net/ - All contact persons listed when logging the Blue Card on the App will receive emailed advice on the required GRTS or 'Individualised Rehabilitation' processes to follow with the player - All Blue Card concussion events recorded on the App will be stored on a national database - Sport Concussion SA's information: 011-3047724 | 0825746918 | sportsconcussion@mweb.co.za will also be emailed to them should they wish to access medical Doctors who are sufficiently knowledgeable in concussion management for rugby union
+Player is permanently removed from the field of play

+- 5. Player is logged onto the Club or School's submitted Team Sheet as a Concussion - 6.
+Referee to submit Blue Card report to the Provincial Rugby Union - Referee, Coach, Team management, Player, Parent or Family member logs the Blue Card onto the SA Rugby Online software www.sarugby.online/bluecard - 8.
+All contact persons listed when logging the Blue Card on the App will receive emailed advice on the required GRTS processes to follow with the player - All Blue Card concussion events recorded on the App will be stored on a national database - 10.
+Sport Concussion SA's information: 011-3047724, 0825746918, Email: sportsconcussion@mweb.co.za will also be emailed to them should they wish to access Medical Doctors who are sufficiently knowledgeable in Concussion management for rugby union

-URGENT RED FLAGS:
+Urgent RED FLAGS

-These may indicate an even more serious life-threatening injury
+Which may indicate an even more serious life-threatening injury

-- Neck pain
+- √ Neck pain

-- Increasing confusion, irritability or aggressiveness
+- ✓ Increasing confusion, irritability or aggressiveness

-- Repeated vomiting
+- √ Repeated vomiting

-- + Seizures or convulsions
+- ✓ Seizures or convulsions

-- Weakness or tingling/ burning in the arms or legs
+- √ Weakness or tingling/burning

+in the arms or legs

-- Deteriorating levels of consciousness
+- ✓ Deteriorating levels of consciousness

-- Severe or increasing headaches
+- √ Severe or increasing headaches

-- Unusual behaviour changes

-- + Deteriorating or double vision
+- ✓ Unusual behaviour changes✓ Deteriorating or double vision

-- Increasing sensitivity to noise or light
+- ✓ Increasing sensitivity to noise or light